Last Updated on May 17, 2023 by Matt

 Tires, wheels, terrains, and environments

 The wheels of the EMove RoadRunner come with big pneumatic 14” tires with inner tubes.
-The tires are quite thick by regular e-scooter standards, and there are two reasons for this:
+The tires are quite thick by regular e-scooter standards, and there are two motivations for this:

 There are black carbon fiber fenders on each wheel that provide decent protection from water splashes.
 While the rear fender is nearly perfectly placed, the same can’t be said for the front one too.
-The front fender is a bit shorter and placed at a bad angle that lets a lot of water splash through it, going right into the battery, which is the most vulnerable piece of the scooter.
+The front fender is a bit shorter and placed at a bad angle that lets some water splash through it, possibly getting close to the battery, which is the most vulnerable piece of the scooter.

 Unfortunately, you can’t adjust the fenders yourself, so you would have to watch out and avoid any big puddles during your rides.